-We have created an Agreement on Economic Cooperation between the two countries, setting up a Joint Economic Commission and institutionalizing the many forms of cooperation already flourishing.
+We have created an Agreement on Economic Cooperation between the two countries, setting up a Joint Economic Commission in 2019 and institutionalizing the many forms of cooperation already flourishing.
 Universities, chambers of commerce, local governments, NGOs and national institutions all take part in creating new opportunities for cooperation in their fields, be it science, tourism or art.

 While thanking you for your kind attention, allow me to ask for your feedback, advice or opinions as a means of contributing to the betterment of our services through this website.

 In compliance with the National Telecommunications Commission’s directive, the Embassy’s telephone numbers will change from 7 digits to 8 digits beginning from 6 October 2019.
 The Embassy’s new contact numbers are: Embassy: (+63) 2 8810 9186 Consulate: (+63) 2 8816 7383.Read More

 Ambassador József Bencze officially opened the Davao edition of the 3rd Hungarian Film Festival in the Philippines on 19 June 2019 at SM Cinema Lanang Premier Davao with the screening of „Kincsem – Bet on Revenge”.Read More